AdobeDocs/experience-manager-pattern-detection.en/help/using/dg.md

   * Long running jobs should be avoided if possible.

 * `unsupported.asset.api`
-  * Instead of using the unsupported APIs of Asset Manager, please use [aem-upload](https://github.com/adobe/aem-upload).
+  * Instead of using the unsupported APIs of Asset Manager, see [aem-upload](https://github.com/adobe/aem-upload).

 * `javax.jcr.observation.EventListener`
   * Instead of using the Event Listener, It is advised to refactor the event handling mechanism to [Sling Jobs](https://sling.apache.org/documentation/bundles/apache-sling-eventing-and-job-handling.html#jobs-guarantee-of-processing) as it provides the guarantee of processing.

 * `custom.guava.cache`
   * Caches, if required, should be created outside AEM.
 External caching solution might be considered.
-* Please reach out to our [AEM Support Team](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) to get clarifications or to address concerns.
+* Contact the [AEM Support Team](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) for clarifications or to have concerns addressed.